deezer/muzeeglot/README.md

 ## How it works

-Based on annotations from one or several sources languages, our system automatically predicts the corresponding annotations in a target language.
+Based on annotations from one or several source languages, our system automatically predicts the corresponding annotations in a target language.

 Languages supported: